JohnAltman1/JohnA-CMOR-438-Spring-2025/Supervised Learning/Neural Networks/README.md

 ## Reproducing Results

-This should only requier running all cells of the notebook.
-It is useful to run the final cell multiple times to see how to model performes on the dataset.
+This should only require running all cells of the notebook.
+It is useful to run the final cell multiple times to see how to model performs on the dataset.